-Todtgelichter and their 5th studio album Rooms will however catch your attention straight away.
-It has got these these two souls – good and bad – inhabiting the new album.
+Todtgelichter and their 5th studio album Rooms will however command your attention from the first note onwards.
+Two souls – good and evil – inhabit the album too.
 And this leads to this sublime chaotic dissonance on this album that is very alluring at times.
 As to the label, let’s hope that this new alliance and the more aggressive style will allow them to market themselves better.
 ‘Cause they got promise, but they need to move beyond their German boundaries, out of the underground and into the world.
 Of course, their style will find them a limited, albeit a still sizeable audience.
 There are big bands out there in the Progressive arena doing quite well for themselves.
 Leprous would be one for instance and in my book Todtgelichter should be able to at least get to the same level.

 You might have guessed it in the meantime.
-Rooms is not your usual #metal record, trying to beat you to a pulp by endless thumping.
-You know, I really like spice and for sure, if a band delivers something of an indefinite style, unwilling to be pinned down.
-This record is meeting that kind of criterion and is for sure wildly veering about this Progressive landscape of gray desolate rocks.
+Rooms is not your usual metal record, trying to beat you to a pulp through endless thumping.
+You know, I really like spice.
+Especially, if a band delivers somewhat of an indefinite style, unwilling to be pinned down.
+This record definitely meets that kind of criterion and is for sure wildly veering about this Progressive landscape of gray desolate rocks.
 Then going off into some sort of a dissonant state, one of the hallmarks of some Black Metal concoctions – moins the growls.
 There are some screams, though, kind of strategically placed throughout the record.

 Todtgelichter saw first action back in 2002, mainly as a Black Metal act, but then morphed into Prog and Avant-Garde later (well…).
 And now they are back to what?
 Some sort of blackened Prog Metal or progressive Black Metal of the avant kind.
 Well, whatever!
 This is such a wild mix, it is a little of everything.
 Alternating tracks in German and English is another quirk of an already quirky roll of magical spells.
 The band went to great pains to create an ever-changing atmosphere.
 Sometimes church-like, then again out in the boonies somewhere.
 And true to atmospheric Black Metal concoctions, they change those spheres quickly, keeping you on your toes at all times.

-The band really got noticed with Angst, their 3rd full length back in 2010.
-And you know, when listening to this one, I was not all too impressed.
+Todtgelichter really garnered some attention with Angst, their 3rd full length back in 2010.
+And you know what?
+The record did not impress me too much.
 Quite apart from some of the reviews and reactions I was able to read.
-But then, Apnoe followed in 2013 – quite mature and with no #metal anymore, going experimental post-rock almost.
+But then, Apnoe followed in 2013 – quite mature and with no metal anymore, going experimental post-rock almost.
 No doubt they lost some fans over this.
 Now culminating in Rooms, one of their darkest productions so far.
 For this album, the lineup saw some changes too: Marta now covers vocals and Frieder was added for keyboards.
 Tentakel Parkinson on drums and Floris on guitars, plus Frederic for more guitars and backing vocals are known values.
 And these are good changes, as the quality of the album can easily attest.

 Now, also towards the 2nd half of the album some holes appear in this mighty steam boiler of theirs.
 Tracks that do not seem to belong become apparent, Necromant being one of them.
 Then the two last tracks Origin and Pacific are surprisingly weak compared to the beginning of the album.
 And this is a pity, because it spoils some of the fun.
 On the mixing and mastering side, however, they hit things spot on.